All that we do at St Joseph’s is shaped by our commitment to our Faith. Our Mission Statement is reflected in our art curriculum:

 Achieving Mastery in Art

 So, are our children thinking and working like artists?
 We are pleased to say that they are.
+Follow the link below, which will take you the Art Exhibition page.
+There you will see the work children completed up to February 2023:

 Children become increasingly proficient in their art.
 Teachers measure progress in drawing skills each term, based on an assessment task along the following themes: